-The inventory team will continue to search for sources of data relating to the sales of N_2O for anaesthetic use, and will make improvements to the current methodology when this information is available.
+The inventory team will continue to search for data relating to the sales of N_2O for anaesthetic use, and will make improvements to the methodology when this information is available.

-4.41 SOURCE CATEGORY 2G3B - OTHER FOOD - CREAM CONSUMPTION
+4.41 SOURCE CATEGORY 2G3B - OTHER PRODUCT USES OF N2O

-Very little UK data are available on the use of N_2O in cream products, therefore the approach adopted has been based on the method used in the Danish GHG Inventory (Katja Hjelgaard, 2015).
+Very little UK data are available on the use of N_2O in cream products, therefore the approach adopted has been based on the method used in the Danish GHG Inventory (Hjelgaard, 2015).
 The method therefore assumes:

-- 1% of cream consumption is in the form of whipped cream sprays; - N_2O consumption in those sprays is equal to 5% of the mass of the cream; and - All N2O is emitted.
+- 1% of cream consumption is in the form of whipped cream sprays; - N2O consumption in those sprays is equal to 5% of the mass of the cream; and - All N2O is emitted.

-UK cream consumption data are available from Government (DEFRA) statistics (Defra, 2017).
+UK cream consumption data are available from Government (DEFRA) statistics (Defra, 2018).